Rudolph the Red-Nosed Reindeer: Stop-motion animation television special (1964) and sequels (1976–1979)

 After the story's initial broadcast, its closing credits were revised.
 Images of wrapped presents being dropped from Santa's sleigh were replaced by a scene in which Santa stops to pick up the Misfit Toys and delivers them to the homes of children below via umbrellas (with the exception of the misfit toy bird that swims but does not fly who is dropped to its destination).
 The changes were prompted by viewer feedback pleading for a happy ending for the Misfits Toys as well.
-The special now airs annually on CBS, rather than NBC, and is hailed as a classic by many.
-The special's original assortment of characters have acquired iconic status.
+The special aired for over five decades on CBS, before returning to NBC for its 60th anniversary in 2024 in addition to cable airings on Freeform's 25 Days of Christmas since 2019.
+The special and its original assortment of characters have acquired iconic status, subject to frequent parodies and homages.

 The success and popularity of the special led to two sequels Rudolph's Shiny New Year (1976) which continued the reindeer's journeys, and the series was made into a trilogy with the feature-length film Rudolph and Frosty's Christmas in July (1979), which integrated the Rudolph universe into that of Rankin/Bass's adaptation of Frosty the Snowman (1969).
 Being one of the most popular Rankin/Bass characters, Rudolph also made his cameo appearances in two "Animagic" specials Santa Claus is Comin' to Town (1970) and Nestor, the Long–Eared Christmas Donkey (1977), and in the Easter television special The First Easter Rabbit (1976) with cel animation by Toru Hara's Topcraft.